UEABIO/physalia-intro-stats-2023/docs/10-Data-insights-part-1.md

 We now have several compact representations of the body_mass_g including a histogram, boxplot and summary calculations.
 You can *and should* generate the same summaries for your other numeric variables.
 These tables and graphs provide the detail you need to understand the central tendency and dispersion of numeric variables.

+### What is an outlier?

+Outliers are data points that deviate significantly from other observations in a dataset.
+They can be identified using various methods, such as the Interquartile Range (IQR), which defines outliers as values lying outside 1.5 times the IQR above the third quartile or below the first quartile.

+Other definitions may include standard deviations from the mean or z-scores.

+However, it's crucial to approach outliers with caution.
+Removing them without context can lead to the loss of valuable information, as these points might reveal important insights or reflect underlying trends.
+Additionally, outliers can change when data transformations are applied or when models are fitted.
+Therefore, a thoughtful analysis of outliers is essential, considering their potential impact on conclusions and the overall integrity of the data.

 ## Categorical and continuous variables